Monark (video game)

 Monark is a 2021 Japanese role-playing game developed by Lancarse for the PlayStation 4, PlayStation 5 and Nintendo Switch.
 It was localized and ported to Microsoft Windows by NIS America in February 2022.
+The game received mixed reviews from critics.

 Gameplay

 Monark is a tactical role-playing game with combat similar to Lost Dimension.
 Gameplay is split between the character evolving their own desires by exploring the school campus, and fighting monsters called "daemons" in the Otherworld.

 Story

 Monark takes place inside Shin Mikado Academy, a high school sealed from the outside world by a barrier and enveloped in a mysterious mist that drives the students mad.
 The player is part of a group of students who gained the ability to enter an Otherworld, where the demons empowering the mist must be defeated.

 Development

 The game is developed by Lancarse and published by FuRyu.
 Some members of the staff from the Shin Megami Tensei series were involved in the game's development.
 Fuyuki Hayashi wrote the scenario and dialogue for all of the major characters, while Ryutaro Ito wrote for the NPC characters.
 Kazunari Suzuki provided supervision and feedback on all parts of the scenario.